 What is the richest country in the world?

-According to this post by Global Finance Magazine, it is Ireland.
-The article includes a list of the top 100 wealthiest countries in the world and should make a good reference for high-net-worth individuals mulling the idea of applying for a second citizenship in another country.
+According to this post by Global Finance Magazine, it is Luxembourg.
+The article includes a list of the top 100 wealthiest countries in the world, which should make a good reference for high-net-worth individuals mulling the idea of applying for a second citizenship in another country.

 The countries in the list are ranked using PPP GDP per capita data from the International Monetary Fund (IMF).
 This is essentially gross domestic product (GDP) adjusted for purchasing power parity (PPP).